franciscolacerd/MicroservicesGatewayDotNetCoreAndOcelot/README.md

 # MicroservicesGatewayDotNetCoreAndOcelot
-TOOLS - Who to create microservices gateway with DotNetCore, Ocelot and Swagger
+TOOLS - How to create microservices gateway with DotNetCore, Ocelot and Swagger

 1. Create ASP.NET Core Web App (Model-View-Controller)  project 3.1.